ATNF/askapsoft/Code/Doc/user/current/doc/services/ingest/nometadatasource.rst

 **name** is an arbitrary name assigned to this task and used in *tasklist*\ .
 The type of the task defined by tasks.\ **name**\ .type should be set to *NoMetadataSource*.
 As mentioned above, this task is different from :doc:`mergedsource` in the way the information normally supplied in the metadata stream is obtained.
-Therefore, all configuration parameters of the :doc:`mergedsource` are understood by **NoMetadataSource**\ .
+Therefore, almost all configuration parameters of the :doc:`mergedsource` are understood by **NoMetadataSource**\ , and the exceptions are clearly mentioned in the parameter table for that task.
 The table below contains additional parameters understood by this task which fill in for the metadata content.
 Note, *NoMetadataSource* requires beam arrangement parameters to be defined in parset (see the section in :doc:`index`).